TANDOORI BAKED FISH WITH CURRIED BEAN QUINOA

 Why eat Tandoori Baked Fish with Curried Bean Quinoa?
 Here are some interesting facts to make you want to – Quinoa is considered a complex carbohydrate that’s known for its high level of protein.
 It also prides on being a good source of fibre, omega fatty acids, vitamin B2, and iron.
 Quinoa is great for your heart and makes a tasty alternative to rice.

 Tandoori Baked Fish with Curried Bean Quinoa

-This mouth-watering dish is a perfect match with your favorite fish!
+This mouth watering dish is perfect with your favorite fish!
 Beans or vegetables can also be used as a substitute for the quinoa.

 - 1 Tsp Kissan Tandoori Masala